-A two day workshop led by Steve Chapman and Simon Cavicchia that uses a variety of creative experiments to help us get to know and better understand our inhibiting self image, our inner critic and the effect this has on realising our full creative potential.
+Playing at the Edge is a two day workshop led by Steve Chapman and Simon Cavicchia that uses a variety of creative experiments to help us get to know and better understand our inhibiting self image, our inner critic and the effect this has on realising our full creative potential.

 Participants will be invited to participate in a variety of Gestalt Psychology techniques, creative practices, masks, improvisational experiments, mindfulness practices and a variety of other methods to help them become more aware of their attachments to fixed self images and other ways in which they inhibit their spontaneity.

 Playing at the Edge: Dancing with our Inner Critic

 Please note that this workshop is limited to a total of 16 participants

 Watch Steve’s TEDx talk on the Inner Critic below

 NOTE: This work can be extremely rewarding, liberating and challenging.
 It requires a degree of resilience and capacity for self support in the face of inner criticism which can be painful to see and experience.
 We expect participants to be able to support themselves in the face of these challenges and would like to invite you to consider your levels of support before signing up for the programme.
 If you would like to speak to Steve our Simon before signing up then please contact us.